7 Things to Do in Ras Sidr

 5. Lasanda Village

 Lasanda village is located 90 km away from the Martyr Ahmed Hamdi Tunnel.
-It is close to Pharaoh’s Baths and it has a hotel, a swimming pool, an aqua park, a health club, cafes, restaurants, and a gym.
+It is close to Pharaoh’s Baths and has a hotel, a swimming pool, an aqua park, a health club, cafes, restaurants, and a gym.

 How to Get to Ras Sidr